 Please become familiar with these requirements before applying.
 Inquiries concerning graduate admission should be addressed to the department or school, not to the Graduate School or the Office of Admissions.

-Although deadlines are set by the schools and departments, the University of Oregon Graduate School policy requires application submission no less than 30 days before the beginning of the term you have selected for enrollment.
+Deadlines are set by the schools, departments, and programs.
+Please contact them directly for exact dates.
+The University of Oregon Graduate school policy requires that schools, departments, and programs set their application submission deadlines for no less than 30 days before the beginning of the enrollment term.